Prešporok · the coronation city

 An easy one-day itinerary with the right pace, best stops, and practical tips

 Bratislava is one of the easiest and most rewarding day trips from Vienna: close enough for a relaxed pace, yet different enough to feel like a true change of scene.
-This guide focuses on a simple structure—arrive, walk the Old Town, climb for the view, and end by the Danube.
+With frequent direct trains covering the distance in about an hour, you can be wandering a medieval Old Town within ninety minutes of leaving your Vienna hotel — and back in time for a Viennese dinner.

 Train Day Trip Basics